Charlie-Root/goguard/README.md

-# GoGuard Simple - Fail2Ban Implementation
+# GoGuard

-A dramatically simplified fail2ban implementation in Go that focuses on core security requirements without unnecessary complexity.
+A dramatically simplified fail2ban-like implementation in Go that focuses on core security requirements without unnecessary complexity.

 ## Overview